 Various quantum states can be used to carry information; the NTT/NIST experiment used quantum states that indicate when in a sequence of time slots a single photon arrives.
 The teleportation method is novel in that four of NIST’s photon detectors were positioned to filter out specific quantum states.
 (See graphic for an overview of how the teleportation process works.)
 The detectors rely on superconducting nanowires made of molybdenum silicide.
 They can record more than 80 percent of arriving photons, revealing whether they are in the same or different time slots each just 1 nanosecond long.
 The experiments were performed at wavelengths commonly used in telecommunications.

 Because the experiment filtered out and focused on a limited combination of quantum states, teleportation could be successful in only 25 percent of the transmissions at best.
 Thanks to the efficient detectors, researchers successfully teleported the desired quantum state in 83 percent of the maximum possible successful transmissions, on average.
 All experimental runs with different starting properties exceeded the mathematically significant 66.7 percent threshold for proving the quantum nature of the teleportation process.

-Reference: “Quantum teleportation over 100 km of fiber using highly efficient superconducting nanowire single-photon detectors” H. Takesue, S.D.
+Reference: “Quantum teleportation over 100 km of fiber using highly efficient superconducting nanowire single-photon detectors” by H. Takesue, S.D.
 Dyer, M.J.
 Stevens, V. Verma, R.P.
-Mirin, and S.W.
+Mirin and S.W.
 Nam, 23 September 2015, Optica.